Tsuen Wan West station

-There is a large bus and minibus interchange above the station, connecting it with most residential areas, factories, as well as shopping centres in the area.
-However, during the early days of operation the station has had little passenger traffic.
-Only a small number of residents in a few nearby residential estates and workers from nearby factories use the station.
-However, with the opening of new developments in central Tsuen Wan such as the 80 storey Nina Tower, Vision City, and City Point, traffic has increased.
-Additional MTR property development on nearby lands such as City Point and Pavilion Bay has also commenced circa 2014.
-These projects should also bolster the station's ridership.
+There is a large bus and minibus interchange above the station, connecting it with most residential areas, factories, and shopping centres in the area.
+With the opening of new developments in central Tsuen Wan such as the 80 storey Nina Tower, Vision City, and City Point, traffic to the station has increased.
+Additional MTR property development on nearby lands such as City Point and Pavilion Bay also commenced circa 2014.